 During this unprecedented time, Western is here to serve.
-You can count on Western to provide safe, reliable and plentiful tap water along with continuous wastewater (sewer) service, now and into the future.
+You can count on Western to provide safe, reliable tap water along with continuous wastewater (sewer) service, now and into the future.

 Western is committed to a culture of service that ensures operational continuity with excellent customer service.
-We have been closely monitoring local, regional, state and federal updates and public health recommendations surrounding the outbreak and will continue to provide you important information about your services.
+We continue to closely monitor local, regional, state and federal updates and public health recommendations surrounding the pandemic and will continue to provide you important information about your services.

 - Water Quality